-Must do Create a safe environment that allows for effective two-way communication 2 .
-Actively encourage participation.
-Identify all risks and hazards on site.
-Discuss acceptable solutions to on-site risks and hazards.
-Acknowledge successes and good work.
-Set out safe practice for current work site conditions 3 including required PPE 4 .
-Record everything that is discussed - including all hazards.
-Record responsibilities for completing tasks and timelines for completion.
-Check for understanding 5 from all parties.
+- Create a safe environment that allows for effective two-way communication2. - Actively encourage participation. - Identify all risks and hazards on site. - Discuss acceptable solutions to on-site risks and hazards. - Acknowledge successes and good work. - Set out safe practice for current work site conditions3 including required PPE4. - Record everything that is discussed including all hazards. - Record responsibilities for completing tasks and timelines for completion. - Check for understanding5 from all parties.

 - 1. Toolbox Talk is a structured and meaningful work site meeting that reviews all aspects of the current workplace situation.
-It provides employers with a regular opportunity to introduce workers to existing and upcoming issues and hazards and offer solutions to mitigate risk. - 2.
+It provides employers with a regular opportunity to introduce workers to existing and upcoming issues and hazards and offer solutions to mitigate risk.
+Toolbox Talks can be run by a main contractor (PCBU 1) for all parties on a job or by any other contractor/employer for their own employees. - 2.
 Two-way communication means ensuring that any message that has been given has been heard and understood.
 An effective Toolbox Talk is one where questions are actively encouraged. - 3.
 Current worksite conditions mean what is happening on the site today!
 This should take into account weather, hazards, deliveries, other trades and anything else that can impact your work and safety. - 4.
 PPE is all personal protective equipment. - 5.
 Understanding in this context means getting assurances that all parties have heard and can make sense of everything you have discussed.
 You can check by encouraging questions or requesting that parties give a brief recap of what they have heard.